DS-100/sp23/resources.md

 - **[Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do)** ([Available as eBook for Berkeley students](https://www.oreilly.com/library/view/python-for-data/9781491957653/?ar)).
 This book provides a good reference for the Pandas library.

-## Additional Resources
-Please see our [Resources](../resources/) page for course content resources, including the optional supplementary textbook.

 ### COVID-19 Resources and Support
 {:.no_toc}
 You can find UC Berkeley’ COVID-19 resources and support [here](https://coronavirus.berkeley.edu/).